gitchicken/cbdcommerce-jekyll/index.md

     is_primary: false
     is_scrolly: false
   text: Backed by Digital Lobotomy's 20 years of Web Development and eCommerce expertise,
-    CBDCommerce.us is here fill the needs of the rapidly growing CBD market.
+    CBDCommerce.us is here to fill the needs of the entrepreneurs joining th rapidly growing CBD market.
 Our goal is to help guide new businesses through the maze of software solutions and the red tape associated with high risk merchant services.
   component: cta.html
 - type: posts
   template: posts